tsrhall87/Resume/README.md

 ---

 ## Additional
-*	Twice awarded the Ward Booth Trophy, from the British Army Air Corps, for bringing the most credit to the Corps in a given year.
+*	Awarded the Ward Booth Trophy (2018 & 2020), from the British Army Air Corps, for bringing the most credit to the Corps in a given year.
 *	Awarded the US Army Air Medal and Achievement Medal, as a foreign officer, for service with the US Military during in Afghanistan.
 *	Avid skier, cyclist and hiker.
 Also a love of old Land Rovers having rebuilt a classic LR Defender.
 *	Former Chairman of the Wattisham Military Clay Target Shooting Club.